lenakita/blathers-bot/README.md

 ### Features
 This discord bot provides an interactive interface to the Animal Crossing Wiki, giving details on any villager!
 The commands it currently has are:

-- !ac_stats statistic villager_name: returns that statistic about the villager, such as personality or species
+- !ac_stats villager_name statistic: returns that statistic about the villager, such as personality or species
 - !ac_image villager_name: gets the profile image of the villager and displays it in the channel

 ### Dependencies